abeantor/Homework1/Python.md

 ```

 ### Counting Items
+Counting Items: Count occurrences of a specific value in the list.
 ```python
 print(fruits.count('banana'))  # Output: 1
 ```

 ### Finding the Index of an Item
+Finding the Index of an Item: Get the index of the first occurrence of a value.
 ```python
 print(fruits.index('orange'))  # Output: 1
 ```

 ### Reversing a List
+Reversing a List: Reverse the order of the elements in the list.
 ```python
 fruits.reverse()
 print(fruits)  # Output: ['lemon', 'mango', 'orange', 'banana']
 ```

 ### Sorting a List
+Sorting a List: Arrange the items in ascending or descending order.
 ```python
 fruits.sort()
 print(fruits)  # Output: ['banana', 'lemon', 'mango', 'orange']